mlswg/mls-protocol/draft-ietf-mls-protocol.md

 application messages also needs to ensure that AppAck messages and the Commits that reference them are not dropped.
-One way to do this is to always encrypt Proposal and Commit messages, to make it more difficult for the Delivery Service to recognize which messages conatain AppAcks.
+One way to do this is to always encrypt Proposal and Commit messages, to make it more difficult for the Delivery Service to recognize which messages contain AppAcks.
 The application can also have clients enforce an AppAck schedule, reporting loss if an AppAck is not received at the expected time.